priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  userId: 'UNIQUE USER ID OF ACTIVE USER'               // loggedIn user Id (required)
  appId: 'YOUR APPLICATION KEY'                         // obtained from Step 1 (required)
- desktopNotification: true or false                    // optional notificationIconLink : 'YOUR WEB APP LOGO'            // required for desktop notifications (optional)
+ desktopNotification: true or false                    // optional notificationIconLink : 'YOUR WEB APP LOGO'            // required for desktop notification (optional)
 ```

 **Note** : desktopNotification support only for chrome browser, notificationIconLink will be display in desktop notifications